310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_2.md

             {% bubble Midori smile %}
             It goes to show how important it is to let people know what your favorite things are.

-            It's 'cause you were aware that I like mascots that you thought to pick it up, so… I'll keep declaring my love for mascots to people…
+            It's 'cause you were aware that I like yurucharas that you thought to pick it up, so… I'll keep declaring my love for yuruchara to people…
 			{% endbubble %}
         </div>
     </div>